 Healthcare in Steps To Salvation

-One of my passions is reforming healthcare and the medical industry.
+is it legal to buy Misoprostol online One of my passions is reforming healthcare and the medical industry.
 I support a system of limited, streamlined government — one that works from behind the scenes to keep the system working properly.
 In my concept of Salvation, politicians exist only to serve the citizens of their countries, states and municipalities, not to get rich off of the fruits of their labor.
 Part of that effort involves outlawing lobbyists and special interest groups, and removing the trappings of power that politicians all over the world enjoy today.

 In Salvation Time, Prime Ministers, Presidents, Senators, Congressmen and women and anyone else who holds public office pays for their own home, their own transportation and their own meals.
 So when I talk about a government assisting with healthcare, I’m talking about a very small, limited one.
 To explain my ideas, in Step Two the soul of fictional Israel Prime Minister Eyal Grad discusses his innovations in medicine with two of the Advanced Souls – Mother Teresa and Benjamin Franklin: